Voyent/voyent.notify.js/README.md

 and more...

 * **Notification Redirection**: By default, clicking on notifications in the application automatically navigates the user to the URL specified in the Notification.
-After navigation the notification payload will automatically be injected into the page.
+After navigation the notification data will automatically be injected into the page.

-* **Notification Injection**: A simple syntax is used that makes it easy to inject data from notifications into your application.
+* **Notification Injection**: A simple syntax is used that makes it easy to inject data from notifications into the view of your application.
 For more information on this see [Notification Injection](#notificationInjection).

 * **Queue Management**: Notifications are automatically added to the queue when they are received.
 Each one can be loaded